Art has appreciated 13.8% per year over the last 25+ years, higher than stocks (10.2%) and real estate (8.9%).

 1. Traditional – Outright Ownership

-You can buy art directly at auctions, art galleries, and art fairs.
+You can buy physical and digital art directly at auction houses, art galleries, and art fairs.

 2. Crowdsourced – Fractional Ownership